cogentcore/core/docs/content/2-widgets/2-containers/tabs.md

 ts.NewTab("Third")
 ```

-You can make navigation tabs, which dynamically serve as a bottom navigation bar, side navigation rail, or side navigation drawer depending on the size of the screen:
+You can make navigation tabs, which dynamically serve as a bottom navigation bar or side navigation drawer depending on the size of the screen:

 ```Go
 ts := core.NewTabs(parent).SetType(core.NavigationAuto)